Environmentally friendly eco retreat

 Great sensitivity is paid to the natural environment that Thala shares with the local plants and animals.
 Thala has achieved the highest possible accreditation of eco tourism awarded to resorts and hotels.
 Conservation and sustainability is a top priority for Thala and guests are encouraged to tread softly and appreciate the local environment.

 Thala Beach Nature Reserve contains some unique habitats ranging from rainforest, open woodlands, mangrove forest, grasslands, regrowth areas, a rich coastal marine environment and the coconut plantation, all surrounded in world heritage forest.

-Dry rainforest or vine thicket forest, as it’s sometimes described, verges the mangroves and sand dune systems.
-Rich in ground ferns tall canopy trees and vines this type of forest is rare on the coast these days.
-It contains many mixed species of plant life, some of which are very rare and endangered.
+Dry rainforest or vine thicket forest, as it’s sometimes described, is adjacent to the mangroves and sand dune systems.
+Rich in ground ferns, tall canopy trees and vines, this type of forest is rare on the coast these days.
+This forest contains many mixed species of plant life, some of which are very rare and endangered.
 This is an area you may come across bird life not often seen in other parts of the property.
 Orange footed scrub fowl nest here in large mounds of composting vegetation and have done so for many generations.
 A path makes its way gently through this forest continuing on to other habitats as it continues its circuit.

 Grassland and regrowth areas are areas sugar once thrived , now pioneer trees and a mix of grasses dominate making it perfect habitat for grazing wallabies.

 Thala’s native forest contains some interesting species that are unique to tropical north Queensland.
 Check out the Gallery page for an extensive gallery of wildlife and plant photos.

 Thala Beach Nature Reserve is located amongst an abundance of wildlife.
 During your experience you may be lucky enough to spot some of these unique animals in their natural existence.